TimeTravel-0/pyfroniussolarapi/README.md

 What?

-Fronis Solar API v1 (JSON) wrapper for Datamanager 2 card in python
+Fronius Solar API v1 (JSON) wrapper in python

-It is planned to add a "dashboard" script that shows live data based on matplotlib
+It is planned to add a "dashboard" script that shows live data based on matplotlib to demonstrate the API features.

+As I got just the solar inverter, but no "Sensorbox" etc., sensor and mains meter functionality is missing or untested.